Xeverous/the_website/website/pages/cpp/tutorials/beginner/03_control_flow/02_if/index.rst

 ..
 TODO const when?

 The ``?:`` operator must always have 2 branches.
-You can get very creative with it's usage (it works as a functional subexpression, not as a full statement) (not only for assignments) but I advise you to not overuse it because (due to grammar and backwards compatibility) `its evaluation rules <https://en.cppreference.com/w/cpp/language/operator_other#Conditional_operator>`_ have gone extremely complex.
+You can get very creative with its usage (it works as a functional subexpression, not as a full statement) (not only for assignments) but I advise you to not overuse it because (due to grammar and backwards compatibility) `its evaluation rules <https://en.cppreference.com/w/cpp/language/operator_other#Conditional_operator>`_ have gone extremely complex.

 Exercise
 ########